sulcata/sulc-eslint-config/README.md

 This package exports a number of shareable configs that can be imported into your configuration using the ESLint config [`"extends"`](https://eslint.org/docs/user-guide/configuring/configuration-files#extending-configuration-files) key.

+- `@sulcata/eslint-config` The kitchen sink, most likely what you want for minimal configuration.
+Pre-configured using the overrides feature to match file extensions to the appropriate configs.
+Includes `recommended`, `typescript`, `react`, and `jest`.
+Requires `tsconfigRootDir` and `project` to be configured in `parserOptions` for type information.
-* `@sulcata/eslint-config/recommended` for general JavaScript linting.
+- `@sulcata/eslint-config/recommended` for general JavaScript linting.
-* `@sulcata/eslint-config/typescript` for TypeScript linting.
+- `@sulcata/eslint-config/typescript` for TypeScript linting.
+Requires `tsconfigRootDir` and `project` to be configured in `parserOptions` for type information.
-* `@sulcata/eslint-config/react` for React apps.
+- `@sulcata/eslint-config/react` for React apps.
-* `@sulcata/eslint-config/jest` for Jest test suites.
+- `@sulcata/eslint-config/jest` for Jest test suites.

-This is one possible `.eslintrc.js` config file using the `"overrides"` key to lint multiple projects.
+This is the simplest possible `.eslintrc.js` config.

 ```js
 "use strict";